Capella Space: History

-The company was founded in 2016, has 150 employees (April 2022), and raised venture capital from investors such as Canaan Partners, Data Collective, Pear VC and Spark Capital.
+The company was founded in 2016 by Payam Banazadeh, a former engineer at Jet Propulsion Laboratory of NASA, and William Walter Woods.
+As of January 2024, the company had more than 200 employees and raised venture capital from investors such as Canaan Partners, Data Collective, Pear VC and Spark Capital.

-Capella plans to deploy a fleet of small radar satellites to provide regularly-updated imagery to the U.S. government and commercial customers.
-Capella is building and launching an initial block of seven "Whitney-class" satellites to provide high-resolution, radar imagery.
-Sequoia, the first of the group, launched in August 2020.
-Six more Whitney satellites were launched between January 2021 and January 2022 on SpaceX Transporter rideshare missions into a polar sun-synchronous orbit.
-After the seven Whitney-class satellites, Capella will assess demand to determine how many more satellites to launch.
+Capella designs, manufactures and operates its fleet of SAR satellites to provide high-resolution, all-weather imagery to the U.S. government and commercial customers.
+Sequoia, the first-generation satellite, launched in August 2020.
+Six second-generation Whitney satellites were launched between January 2021 and January 2022 on SpaceX Transporter rideshare missions into a polar Sun-synchronous orbit.